zanuka/leaderport-core-ui/SETUP_BACKEND.md

 7. Test the connection:
    - Use appropriate tools to interact with your Valkey instance and verify functionality.

-Benefits of using AWS Graviton for VueValkyrie:
+Benefits of using AWS Graviton for Valkran:
 - Up to 40% better price performance compared to x86-based instances.
 - Reduced energy consumption, supporting sustainability goals.
 - Seamless integration with other AWS services.